-How SMEs can turn white papers into AI-friendly authority builders
+How SMEs can use white papers to build authority and generate leads

 Too often, these reports sit idle on a website, failing to deliver the value and power that they could or should.